-Even if we start off with a clean transaction schema, some of the data classified under transaction tables might need adjustments.
+Even if we start with a clean transaction schema, some of the data classified under transaction tables might need adjustments.

 - Inventory: When GIV is used.
 Inventory can be loaded to OMS using the full inventory sync from the locations.
-In both cases (GIV or IV), careful consideration is needed if the inventory supply data must be adjusted to offset for the demand from the existing order management system.
+In both cases (GIV or IV), careful consideration is needed if the inventory supply data must be adjusted to offset the demand from the existing order management system.

 - Inventory resource pool/Ship node capacity consumption: In case capacity consumption has to be adjusted, capacity overrides can be used to set the available capacity for certain dates if it differs from the standard configuration.

 - If open order re-creation is feasible for the OMS solution as explained above, order re-creation can be considered.

 This is appropriate for use cases that want to begin cloud migration while retaining all data.
 This approach presents the challenge of migrating larger amounts of transaction data from on-premises to the cloud.
 Though you can still take advantage of the cloud infrastructure and monitoring tools, the on-premises data quality issues continue.